avanzosc/mrp-repair-addons/repair_order_internal/README.rst

 Repair order internal
 =====================

+* In repair types new field "Internal Repair".
-* In repairs new menu option "Internal Repair Orders", with its new sequence Internal Repair Order".
+* In repairs new menu option "Internal Repair Orders".
 * For normal repair orders, customers will only be able to pick up contacts that are not from the company.
 * For internal repair orders, clients will only be able to take contacts that